-If you’re one of the 29 culture ministries or 158 cultural institutions that participated, or you’d simply like to share information about the campaign and its timeline, here are the communications resources you need.
+If you’re one of the 29 culture ministries or 158 cultural institutions that participated, or you’d simply like to consult some of the information about the campaign and its timeline, here are the communications resources you need.

 Faces of Europe - virtual exhibition